You can make all the sales in the world, but if you don’t provide the right service

 Quit being scared to talk to closed clients.

-In my business, I don’t let any messages slip by.
+, I don’t let any messages slip by.
 My team and I make sure we deliver the best experience and service possible.
 This is why 40% of our business is repeat and referral business.
 Even when someone is unhappy (which is rare) we go out of our way to make it right.
 If someone can’t get ahold of one of my sales team, I have my salesperson reach out immediately or suffer the consequences of losing commissions.
 Referrals are the lifeblood of your business and mine, we must treat them accordingly.

 Going silent on a customer is always a horrible idea.
 People are quick to assume the worst.
 They think you ripped them off, hate them, don’t care about them, are arrogant and the list goes on.
 You don’t want people who gave you money and chose to do business with you, thinking the worst.
 You want them always thinking the best of you and having positive thoughts when it comes to the association of your product or service.